-What does health and dental benefits fraud look like?
+What does health and dental benefits fraud and abuse look like?

-Take this quiz to learn what it means to commit benefits fraud.
-Select ‘Yes’ if you believe the scenario counts as benefits fraud, or ‘No’ if you do not believe it is benefits fraud.
+Take this quiz to learn what it means to commit benefits fraud and abuse.
+Select ‘Yes’ if you believe the scenario counts as benefits fraud or abuse, or ‘No’ if you do not believe it is benefits fraud or abuse.

 Start of Quiz